Digestive and Gastrointestinal Conditions

 After surgery, we will give your child pain medicine to make them comfortable.
 It takes some time for the intestine to recover after surgery.
 You can expect your child to stay in the hospital at least overnight.
 They may need to stay for up to a week.
 How soon your child can eat or drink will depend on the type of surgery.

-About two to three weeks after surgery, your child will need to see the surgeon for a follow-up visit.
+Your child will need to see the surgeon for a follow-up visit about 2 to 3 weeks after surgery.
 The surgeon will make sure the incision is healing and your child is recovering well.